Crash of a Douglas DC-3-232A in Melbourne

 Circumstances:

-While cruising at the assigned altitude of 10,000 feet, the aircraft went out of control and crashed in a field located near Fairfield, Utah.
-The rescuers arrived on the scene around 1125LT and were able to evacuate two passengers seriously injured while 17 other occupants were killed.
+While cruising at the assigned altitude of 10,000 feet, the airplane entered an uncontrolled descent and crashed near Fairfield, Utah.
+Rescuers arrived on scene at 1125LT and two passengers seriously injured were evacuated while 17 other occupants were killed.
 It appears that the aircraft reached a wrong attitude and lost part of its wings and stabilizer prior to be out of control.

 Crew: